 The Planning Department is providing phone and email services during our normal business hours.
-In-person service is not being offered at this time.

 - For phone inquiries please call (510) 670-5400 or email Planninginfo@acgov.org.